 It’s easy to be fooled when seeing successful blogs with thousands of followers and millions of pageviews, millions of likes, or millions of shares on the content they share.
-However, the truth of the matter is that their success took time and this is what you have to be prepared for.
+However, the truth is that their success will have taken time to achieve and this is what you have to be prepared for.

 Starting a blog in a niche that you understand and are passionate about is the best way to get started as it allows you to reach an audience who also share the same interest as you.